lad-sapienza/BraDypUS/bdus-docs/create_app/index.md

+---
-# Creating a new application
+title: Creating a new application
+---

 Since version 4, the creation of a new BraDypUS application can be made via graphical user interface and no further need of coding.